smromain/PlexF1MediaScanner/README.md

 ## Installation

 - Copy the `Formula1.py` file to your Scanners directory, for Linux this is `/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Scanners/Series/`
-- Restart plexmediaserver to make the new scanner available to select
 - Add a new library called `Formula 1` (or whatever), add the folder containing F1 broadcasts.
 - Under `Advanced`, select `Formula1` as the scanner and `Personal Media Shows` for the agent.
 Also set `Seasons` to `Hide` (we only ever have 1 season per session).